logo

 • Idaho Association of Paralegals (IAP): Seeks to promote professional development for paralegals throughout the state and provide networking opportunities, sponsor continuing legal education, and encourage high ethics for its membership.

-• Idaho State Bar: Controls and regulates the legal profession throughout the state and serves as a comprehensive resource for legal professionals in Idaho, with a jobs board for paralegals who are searching for employoment.
+• Idaho State Bar: Controls and regulates the legal profession throughout the state and serves as a comprehensive resource for legal professionals in Idaho, with a jobs board for paralegals who are searching for employment.

 Additional Resources